Introduction

 Who Does NOT Qualify:

-• High earners whose calculated relief exceeds N500,000 only receive the capped amount
+- High earners whose calculated relief exceeds ₦500,000 only receive the capped amount

-Important: The rent relief only applies to your primary residence.
-Rent paid for business premises, second homes, or investment properties does not qualify for this relief.
+Note: The rent relief only applies to your primary residence.
+Rent paid for business premises, second homes, or investment properties does not qualify.

 How to Calculate Your Rent Relief